Ricketts Glen State Park, Pennsylvania

 I also took a side trip to the Mabry Grist Mill along the Blueridge Parkway.
 The next part of the trip was driving the lower section of Skyline Drive.
 I met my daughter, her husband & granddaughter in Front Royal and followed them back to their home in Washington, DC.

-That was the basic itinerary of the trip - I've divided it into sections so the same first section will appear in all of them.
+That was the basic itinerary of the trip - I've divided it into sections so the same first paragraph will appear in all of them.

 If you are interested in following the rest of the my "Fall Photo Trip", the next page starts at Babcock State Park 2010.